College is about more than a degree

 That conversation turned into a lot longer than five minutes, and led to a partnership that as of October 2013 had produced 51,298 pounds of fresh, healthy food for people in need.

 In 2012, Zach and a group of concerned DelVal students announced a project that would use college land to grow food for people in need.
 The project, Hope of the Harvest, is a partnership between Delaware Valley University, Philabundance, the Bucks County Opportunity Council, The United Way of Bucks County, The Land O'Lakes Foundation, The Reinvestment Fund and The Lehigh Valley Community Foundation/ Pharo Family Fund.

 It started with just one acre on DelVal’s main campus in Doylestown.
 In 2013, the project tripled in size to three acres, which are split between the Roth Center For Sustainable Agriculture in North Wales, Pa., and the College’s main campus.
 In 2014, thanks to grant support, DelVal will harvest the first produce grown indoors in campus greenhouses.
 Growing food indoors allows Hope of the Harvest to provide pantries with fresh food after the traditional growing season ends, a time when it is difficult to get fresh food donated.

 Nelson Mandela said, “Education is the most powerful weapon, which you can use to change the world.”

-At Delaware Valley College, that kind of thinking is at the core of who we are.
+At Delaware Valley University, that kind of thinking is at the core of who we are.
 Hope of the Harvest is one teaching tool that we use to reinforce the idea that our students can and should be part of improving their communities.

 "We want to have the students understand that they're part of something bigger and that their energy, knowledge, and relationships are helping us all with a contemporary pressing issue, which is hunger," said Russell Redding, DelVal's dean of agriculture and environmental sciences.